 How does the blockchain prevent fraud?

 Once a record has been cryptographically sealed and recorded on the blockchain, it cannot be altered or spoofed.
 If someone attempts to create fake records, even if they look real, those records will not verify.
 Another type of fraud that may be attempted is impersonating an institution.
-Anyone attempting to impersonate an issuing institution will not be able to issue documents that verify.
-The keys used to sign fake documents will not correspond to those belonging to the legitimate issuing institution.
-Anyone attempting to use a fake document would be discovered.
+Anyone attempting to impersonate an issuing institution will not be able to issue documents that verify because the keys used to sign fake documents will not correspond to those belonging to the legitimate issuing institution.
 Decentralized key registries help to address this across different industries.
-Read more about the technology.
+Read more about the security features.

 How does this create a more convenient verification process?